capri1989/reveal.js/markdown/slides.md

 ### CSI is the future!

 * Container storage interface
-* Successor of flexvolume
+* Successor of FlexVolume

 Note:

+* CSI is an interface/API and one way to request storage - K8s talks to this CSI driver and CSI takes care that the storage is provided to your applications- nevertheless if it's Ceph, rusted NetApp or NFS
+* It's not only limited to K8s, could be used for things outside of K8s as well
 * Out of the tree module in kubernetes - you can modify and release it without a need to do a k8s release
 * Flexvolume had to run on the hosts directly and with root rights and you needed all the binaries
-* CSI is the onle supported and active mainted module atm - flexvolume won't get any new features
+* CSI becomes the defacto standard module for storage atm - flexvolume won't get any new features

 ---